IvanRL22/learningRust/RustVault/Introduction.md

   - introduction
 ---
 # What is Rust?
-A compiled programming language known for:
+A compiled, statically typed programming language known for:
 - Safety
 - Concurrency
 - Performance